 In the final term, contemporary practice and contextual awareness and research of graphic design is broadened and deepened by the ‘Defining and Refining Themes and Issues’ unit.

 Level 6 encourages you to confirm your particular creative aspirations and to extend the scope and depth of their enquiry.

 All subsequent units require you to define your study through Learning Agreements, which you’ll negotiate with the teaching team.
 These provide a focus to enable you to demonstrate the integration of your learning on the course.

 The Major Project unit provides an opportunity for you to demonstrate the maturity of your creativity, intellectual enquiry and expressive abilities.
 Your final major projects will focus on your identity as an individual designer.
 You’ll be encouraged to view your project as a springboard into a career and use it to open doors into industry.

 Likewise, the ‘Investigative Study’ unit affords opportunities to pursue a programme of advanced independent research, consider links with the Major Project, or demonstrate that the level of skills in research; analysis, criticism, and communication are appropriate for entry in employment or postgraduate study.

 What students are doing

-Ready to be inspired?
-Browse our gallery of student work to see some of the projects that our current students have been working on.
+Looking to find out more about what goes on on the course?
+You can browse our gallery of student work and take a look at some of the projects that current students have been working on.